Lecture Series

 July, 4: Round Table: Discussion by Salim Tamari and Eman Khammas on "Middle East Politica and its Future, with a special emphasis on Iraq, Syria, and Palestine"

-June, 4: Wendy Brown, Is Capital Secular?
+June, 4: Wendy Brown (University of California Berkeley, Political Science): Is Capital Secular?
 A Re-reading of Marx

 May, 16: Tiiu Pohl, "Putin`s Russia: Three Terms of Power"